 At this point, Rep. Hemingway said he is planning to request a study on his living wage bill during the Interim Session.
 His goal is to help full-time workers in Utah who still live below the poverty line, something he said is unfair.

-"If people are willing to work full-time and work hard, they don't deserve to depend on the social safety net food stamps, welfare or other similar programs to live," Rep. Hemingway said.
-"My opinion is that they should be able to make a wage that covers the cost of living."
+"If people are willing to work full-time and work hard, they don't deserve to depend on the social safety net food stamps, welfare or other similar programs to live," Rep.

 The bill proposes that the percentage increase in minimum wage and cash wage obligation every two years would match the difference between the average percentage increase of the national Consumer Price Index (CPI) for 2014 and 2015 and the CPI for 2013.

 The CPI measures the cost of food, energy, lodging, medical care and recreation, among others, for "all urban consumers."
 According to the text of H.B.
 73, "if the percentage difference described in Sub section (4) (a) is negative, the minimum wage and the cash wage obligation do not change."

 Rep. Hemingway said he wanted to make sure there was an index for an increase in wages according to the cost of living, which he added will most likely be one of the most pressing issues for interim study of the bill.

 According to Rep. Hemingway, 15,000 Utahns are currently being paid minimum wage, and those that can be tracked as working for less than that total about 35,000.
 If the bill had passed, Hemingway estimated the state would see a potential increase in income tax revenues of $5.3 million from those workers' wages increasing to $10.25 or $3.13 an hour.

 The opposition to the bill, he said, comes from small business owners that believe having to pay their employees $1 or $3 more an hour would cause their businesses to crumble.